Making Bookmarked Content

 What to do?
 What to eat?

-Gen Z actively seeks and saves daily ideas on social media.
+Gen Z actively seeks and bookmarks daily ideas on social media.

 I surveyed 42 Gen Z users (ages 18–28) about how often they revisit what they bookmark.
 The pattern was clear: saving feels productive in the moment, but the content rarely makes it back into their day.